OPAE/intel-fpga-bbb/samples/tutorial/README.md

 # Tutorial

 The sample designs in this tree are deliberately simple.
-They are intended to demonstrate simulation, synthesis and the Platform Interface Manager (PIM) without the details of an actual accelerator getting in the way.
+They are intended to demonstrate simulation, synthesis and the Platform Interface Manager without the details of an actual accelerator getting in the way.

 All the designs may either be simulated with ASE or synthesized for FPGA hardware.

+The Platform Interface Manager (PIM) is an abstraction layer, enabling AFU portability across hardware despite variations in hardware topology and native interfaces.
+The PIM implementation is documented both for platform developers and for AFU developers in its [source repository](https://github.com/OPAE/ofs-platform-afu-bbb/).
+Use of the PIM for AFU developers is optional.
+As the tutorial is intended to be platform-agnostic, all of the examples use the PIM.
+See below for a short discussion of [non-PIM AFU development](#non-pim-afu-development).

 This tutorial assumes that OPAE has been installed already, that your OPAE\_PLATFORM\_ROOT environment variable points to a release updated with